nkashyap14/Zettelkasen/Zettelkasten/Course Schedule IV.md

         adjList = {i: [] for i in range(numCourses)}
         indegree = [0] * numCourses

+		#go through all edges
         for edge in prerequisites:
+	        #edge[0] has to be taken before edge[1]
+	        #aka every member of an adjList of edge i is a course that it is a
+	        #prereq for
             adjList[edge[0]].append(edge[1])
+            #increment the number of incoming edges to edge 1 aka indicate
+            #it has one more prereq
             indegree[edge[1]] += 1

         q = deque()